 Team Performance: To provide meaningful opportunities to cultivate teamwork throughout the course of studies through various projects, and measuring their success.

 MBA DEGREE REQUIREMENTS

-The total number of credits required for the MBA is 48; the total number of credits that may be waived is 12.
-MBA Core Courses cannot be taken on an independent basis.
-The MBA degree is earned by completion of five distinct tiers.
+The total number of credits required for the MBA is 39.
+The MBA degree is earned by completion of four distinct tiers - the Foundation, the Core, the Electives, and the Capstone.
 These are summarized below.